-- Toss fruit with sugar or other sweetener, cornstarch, orange juice and zest and vanilla.
+- Toss blueberries with sugar or other sweetener, cornstarch, lemon juice and zest and finely grated ginger.

 - When ready to bake, remove pastry dough from the refrigerator and let stand at room temperature for a few minutes to soften slightly.
 Roll out dough on a sheet of parchment paper.
 Top with another sheet, if necessary, or a sheet of plastic wrap.
 Roll the dough into a round about 12 inches in diameter, working quickly.
 If the dough begins to tear or becomes a little sticky, return it to the refrigerator to chill for a few minutes.

 - Carefully slide pastry and the bottom layer of parchment paper together on to a baking sheet.

 - Mound the filling into the center of the pastry round, leaving a 2 inch border.
 Using the parchment paper for support, fold the border up over the fruit, making (rough) pleats as you work around the circle.
 If it tears, pinch it back together with your fingers.

 - Make an egg wash by whisking the egg and water together.
 Brush on the pastry crust and sprinkle with sugar, if desired.

 - Bake at 350°F. for 30 - 35 minutes until the crust is a deep golden-brown and the fruit is bubbling.

 - Remove from oven, let stand for a 5 to 10 minutes, then carefully slide the parchment with the galette on it to a rack or serving dish to cool completely.
 Slice and serve.
 Delicious on its own or with a scoop of ice cream or whipped cream!